188th Intelligence Airman Recognized as Superior Performer During Freedom Shield 26

 |0

-This work, 188th Intelligence Airman Recognized as Superior Performer During Freedom Shield 26 [Image 2 of 2], by TSgt Patricia Teare, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 188th Intelligence Airman Recognized as Superior Performer During Freedom Shield 26, by MSgt Jessica Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.